collaboration

 cyxth colab implements various CRDTs in the colab-wasm package allowing you to change any state to a collaborative state.

-• maps - key value pair
+• maps - key value pairs

 • lists - an ordered sequence of elements